 Here's how a direct notification can look:

-Objectives notifications pushed to Slack
+Objectives notifications in Slack